ardanlabs/gotraining/courses/readme.md

 [Quick Tour](quick_tour)

 ### Hardcore Go
-Hardcore Go is a 5 day class for any intermediate-level developer who has some experience with other programming languages and wants to learn Go.
-This class provides an intensive, comprehensive and idiomatic view of the language.
-We focus on both the specification and implementation of the language, including topics ranging from language syntax, Go’s type system, concurrency, channels, testing, standard library and more.
-We believe this class is perfect for anyone who wants a jump start in learning Go or who wants a more thorough understanding of the language and its internals.
+This is 5 days of material for any intermediate-level developer who has some experience with other programming languages and wants to learn Go.
+We believe these classes are perfect for anyone who wants a jump start in learning Go or who wants a more thorough understanding of the language and its internals.

 [Hardcore Go](hardcorego/readme.md)
 ___